Nothing can prepare you for coping with the loss of someone you love, and

 Common types of wrongful death cases involve:

-the leading cause of personal injury claims in the U.S. and is responsible
+of personal injury claims in the U.S. and is responsible for the majority

 Workplace accidents: While some industries are inherently more dangerous than others, virtually